Estée Lauder Companies (NYSE:EL) Updates Q1 2023 Earnings Guidance

 Estée Lauder Companies (NYSE:EL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.22-$1.32 for the period, compared to the consensus earnings per share estimate of $1.88.
 The company issued revenue guidance of $3.95 billion-$4.04 billion, compared to the consensus revenue estimate of $4.39 billion.
 Estée Lauder Companies also updated its FY 2023 guidance to $7.39-$7.54 EPS.

-Estée Lauder Companies (NYSE:EL – Get Rating) last released its quarterly earnings results on Thursday, August 18th.
-The company reported $0.42 earnings per share for the quarter, beating the consensus estimate of $0.34 by $0.08.
+Estée Lauder Companies (NYSE:EL – Get Rating) last posted its quarterly earnings results on Thursday, August 18th.
+The company reported $0.42 earnings per share for the quarter, topping the consensus estimate of $0.32 by $0.10.
+The company had revenue of $3.56 billion during the quarter, compared to the consensus estimate of $3.48 billion.
 Estée Lauder Companies had a return on equity of 43.78% and a net margin of 13.48%.
-The firm had revenue of $3.56 billion for the quarter, compared to analysts’ expectations of $3.48 billion.
-During the same quarter last year, the firm posted $0.78 EPS.
-The company’s revenue was down 9.5% compared to the same quarter last year.
-On average, research analysts anticipate that Estée Lauder Companies will post 7.51 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was down 9.5% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $0.78 EPS.
+As a group, equities research analysts predict that Estée Lauder Companies will post 7.52 earnings per share for the current year.

-A number of analysts have recently issued reports on the stock.
-Societe Generale dropped their price objective on shares of Estée Lauder Companies to $258.00 and set a na rating for the company in a report on Monday, May 16th.
-Oppenheimer reiterated an outperform rating and issued a $300.00 price objective on shares of Estée Lauder Companies in a report on Tuesday, May 31st.
-Edward Jones upgraded Estée Lauder Companies from a hold rating to a buy rating in a research report on Wednesday, April 27th.
-Wells Fargo & Company boosted their target price on Estée Lauder Companies from $290.00 to $310.00 and gave the stock an overweight rating in a research report on Friday.
-Finally, UBS Group increased their price target on shares of Estée Lauder Companies from $266.00 to $289.00 and gave the company a neutral rating in a research report on Friday.
-Four analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of Moderate Buy and an average target price of $334.40.
+A number of analysts recently issued reports on EL shares.
+Credit Suisse Group dropped their price objective on Estée Lauder Companies from $310.00 to $308.00 and set an outperform rating on the stock in a report on Friday, August 19th.
+Royal Bank of Canada reduced their price objective on Estée Lauder Companies from $322.00 to $313.00 and set an outperform rating on the stock in a research report on Friday, August 19th.
+UBS Group increased their price objective on Estée Lauder Companies from $266.00 to $289.00 and gave the company a neutral rating in a research report on Friday, August 19th.
+JPMorgan Chase & Co. reduced their price objective on Estée Lauder Companies from $270.00 to $265.00 in a research report on Thursday, July 21st.
+Finally, Wells Fargo & Company increased their price objective on Estée Lauder Companies from $290.00 to $310.00 and gave the company an overweight rating in a research report on Friday, August 19th.
+Four investment analysts have rated the stock with a hold rating, fourteen have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, Estée Lauder Companies currently has an average rating of Moderate Buy and an average target price of $318.65.

-In other news, EVP Carl P. Haney sold 548 shares of Estée Lauder Companies stock in a transaction that occurred on Friday, June 3rd.
-The stock was sold at an average price of $263.88, for a total value of $144,606.24.
-Following the sale, the executive vice president now directly owns 3,296 shares in the company, valued at approximately $869,748.48.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-In other Estée Lauder Companies news, EVP Carl P. Haney sold 548 shares of the company’s stock in a transaction on Friday, June 3rd.
-The shares were sold at an average price of $263.88, for a total value of $144,606.24.
-Following the completion of the transaction, the executive vice president now directly owns 3,296 shares in the company, valued at approximately $869,748.48.
+In other Estée Lauder Companies news, CEO Fabrizio Freda sold 19,709 shares of the company’s stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $268.01, for a total value of $5,282,209.09.
+Following the completion of the transaction, the chief executive officer now directly owns 116,792 shares in the company, valued at approximately $31,301,423.92.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Carl P. Haney sold 1,965 shares of the firm’s stock in a transaction dated Thursday, May 26th.
-The stock was sold at an average price of $237.92, for a total transaction of $467,512.80.
-Following the completion of the sale, the executive vice president now directly owns 4,515 shares of the company’s stock, valued at $1,074,208.80.
+In other Estée Lauder Companies news, CEO Fabrizio Freda sold 19,709 shares of the company’s stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $268.01, for a total value of $5,282,209.09.
+Following the completion of the transaction, the chief executive officer now directly owns 116,792 shares in the company, valued at approximately $31,301,423.92.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Barry S. Sternlicht sold 4,736 shares of the company’s stock in a transaction on Thursday, August 25th.
+The stock was sold at an average price of $274.31, for a total transaction of $1,299,132.16.
+Following the completion of the transaction, the director now owns 30,982 shares of the company’s stock, valued at $8,498,672.42.
 The disclosure for this sale can be found here.
-13.95% of the stock is currently owned by company insiders.
+Insiders sold 24,993 shares of company stock worth $6,725,947 in the last three months.
+13.95% of the stock is owned by insiders.

 Institutional Inflows and Outflows

-Several institutional investors have recently made changes to their positions in EL.
-Captrust Financial Advisors boosted its position in shares of Estée Lauder Companies by 22.8% during the second quarter.
-Captrust Financial Advisors now owns 27,618 shares of the company’s stock valued at $7,033,000 after purchasing an additional 5,123 shares in the last quarter.
-Creative Planning boosted its holdings in shares of Estée Lauder Companies by 20.9% during the 2nd quarter.
-Creative Planning now owns 9,174 shares of the company’s stock valued at $2,336,000 after buying an additional 1,586 shares in the last quarter.
-Toroso Investments LLC grew its position in shares of Estée Lauder Companies by 12.6% in the 1st quarter.
-Toroso Investments LLC now owns 4,720 shares of the company’s stock worth $1,285,000 after buying an additional 530 shares during the period.
-Capital World Investors grew its position in shares of Estée Lauder Companies by 80.2% in the 1st quarter.
-Capital World Investors now owns 751,713 shares of the company’s stock worth $204,706,000 after buying an additional 334,577 shares during the period.
-Finally, Capital International Investors increased its stake in shares of Estée Lauder Companies by 5.2% in the 1st quarter.
-Capital International Investors now owns 1,579,880 shares of the company’s stock worth $430,522,000 after acquiring an additional 77,459 shares in the last quarter.
-Institutional investors own 58.85% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+Atria Wealth Solutions Inc. purchased a new stake in shares of Estée Lauder Companies in the 1st quarter worth about $244,000.
+Sequoia Financial Advisors LLC grew its position in shares of Estée Lauder Companies by 27.3% in the 1st quarter.
+Sequoia Financial Advisors LLC now owns 978 shares of the company’s stock worth $267,000 after buying an additional 210 shares during the period.
+Delphia USA Inc. purchased a new stake in shares of Estée Lauder Companies in the 1st quarter worth about $277,000.
+Roundview Capital LLC grew its position in shares of Estée Lauder Companies by 12.6% in the 1st quarter.
+Roundview Capital LLC now owns 1,318 shares of the company’s stock worth $359,000 after buying an additional 148 shares during the period.
+Finally, Fort Point Capital Partners LLC grew its position in shares of Estée Lauder Companies by 39.2% in the 1st quarter.
+Fort Point Capital Partners LLC now owns 1,650 shares of the company’s stock worth $449,000 after buying an additional 465 shares during the period.
+58.85% of the stock is currently owned by institutional investors.

 Estée Lauder Companies Company Profile